 There are so many legitimate ways to generate great ideas for what you want to communicate through an information product.
-I shared 15+ of my top ways in the Monetize and Market Your Mind Workshop for free, but let’s get into seven of the most actionable idea-generating categories.
+We walk through some of these ideas in our 8-day email course for free, but let’s get into seven of the most actionable idea-generating categories.

 1. Teach the beginning.